myersm0/Montre.jl/README.md

 end
 ```

+The `do`-block form closes the corpus automatically.
+Julia's GC finalizer will also clean up, but explicit `close` or `do`-blocks are preferred.

 ## How it works

-`query` runs the CQL query in the Rust engine and returns a `HitList` — a Julia `AbstractVector{Hit}` backed by a fully materialized result set on the Rust side.
-Hit positions, document indices, and capture spans are extracted in bulk via the FFI immediately after the query.
+`query` runs CQL in the Rust engine and returns a `HitList`.
+Hit positions, document indices, sentence indices, and capture spans are extracted in bulk via the C FFI immediately after the query.

-`extract` is the bridge between the engine and DataFrames.
+`extract` fetches annotation data from the Rust forward index on demand — only the layers you ask for are touched.
 Each column spec describes which layer or structural field to fetch and how to reduce a multi-token span to a per-hit value.
-Layer data is fetched from the Rust forward index on demand — only the layers you ask for are touched.

-`project` returns a `HitList` with additional diagnostic fields (`projected`, `unmapped`, `no_alignment`).
-All the same operations — `extract`, `concordance`, `frequency`, `collocates` — work identically on projected results.

-`close(corpus)` frees the Rust-side resources.
-Julia's garbage collector will clean up eventually, but `do`-blocks or explicit `close` are preferred.
+`project` maps hits from one component to another through named alignment relations, returning a new `HitList` in the target component.

+## Known limitations

+Document names are not guaranteed unique across components in a parallel corpus (the same source file may appear in both French and English components).
+Full `(component, document)` disambiguation is planned for the next release.

 ## Requirements